 The mortgage underwriting process is the step-by-step evaluation of a borrower's financial and credit profile to determine their eligibility for a mortgage loan.
 What are underwriters looking for?
 As discussed above, a mortgage underwriter assesses the level of risk a borrower presents to a potential lender by looking closely at their income, property, assets, and credit.
 These are key pillars of any mortgage approval.

 Underwriters will confirm a borrower’s income and verify employment.
 There are three types of forms a lender will typically ask for and require verifying a borrower’s income:

 - W-2s from the last 2 years

 If a borrower is getting a mortgage while self-employed or has more than 25% ownership in a business venture, the lender will require different documentation.
 The requirements may vary depending on the type of loan a borrower is applying for, the lender’s policies and the borrower’s financial situation.
 These are some of the documents commonly requested:

 - Profit and loss statements

-- All pages and schedules of business and personal tax returns
+- Business and personal tax returns